List of casinos that support MoneyGram transactions

 MoneyGram payments at online casinos

 Note that the use of MoneyGram for transfers to or from an online casino is a violation of their terms of service.
 Therefore we advise you to be highly skeptical of any casino that uses them for withdrawals, and indeed recommend that you use another method to avoid the chance of having your funds seized.

 Using MoneyGram is a very easy procedure.
 First, go online to the company's website and find an agent office near you.
 Next, present the office with an ID and the amount of money that you wish to transfer.
 Within 10 minutes, the transaction is finished and your money is sent.
 Those receiving money will need to provide the reference number given to the sender in order to pick up the cash that was sent.
 MoneyGram also offers a money order service, but no online capabilities.

-In July 2015, CasinoListings received a threatening email from an anonymous member of the "MoneyGram Legal Department" that displayed an alarming lack of understanding of trademark law.
-The basis of the threat was the ridiculous assertion that this page somehow violates MoneyGram's trademarks and it demanded that we remove this page and any other that mentioned MoneyGram from this site.
+In July 2015, and again in November 2017, CasinoListings received threatening emails from an anonymous member of the "MoneyGram Legal Department" that displayed an alarming lack of understanding of the law.
+The basis of the threats was the ridiculous assertion that this page somehow violates MoneyGram's trademarks and intellectual property rights.
+They demanded that we remove this page and any other that mentioned MoneyGram from this site.
 Clearly MoneyGram is engaged in a process of attempting to rewrite history to hide the fact that it has been used to process transactions related to online gambling in the past.
 It stated that the use of its services for transactions related to online gambling are against its terms of service.
 So take the tip people: don't use MoneyGram to withdraw from your favourite casino.
 Frankly given the high fees, its 2012 admission of negligence that allowed fraud to flourish, and ongoing reputation as a tool for scammers, we recommend that you don't use MoneyGram at all.